 A Manifesto for Brands Who Care

-“does your vehicle have an extended warranty”?
-Amidst this noise, it’s easy for brands to lose their way, to forget what they stand for, to lose sight of their mission in a race for clicks and attention At MKTNG, we believe in a different approach.
+In the world of marketing, thereâs a lot of noise.
+A cacophony of messages, all vying for attention, all claiming to be the best, the biggest, the most innovative.
+A million messages a day, competing to distract you and rob you of your productivity.
+A pop-up ad, push notification, text⊠âdoes your vehicle have an extended warrantyâ?
+Amidst this noise, itâs easy for brands to lose their way, to forget what they stand for, to lose sight of their mission in a race for clicks and attention At MKTNG, we believe in a different approach.
 We believe in the power of purpose, the strength of conviction.
 We believe that the brands that truly matter are the ones that care – about their mission, organization, community, and world.
-The Power of Caring We’ve been on a journey.
-As an integrated marketing agency based in California’s capital, Sacramento, our company exists at the epicenter of a number of major societal issues.
+The Power of Caring Weâve been on a journey.
+As an integrated marketing agency based in Californiaâs capital, Sacramento, our company exists at the epicenter of a number of major societal issues.
 Power generation, transportation, insurance & financial services, forest management, homelessness, and various populations who have experienced trauma, Sacramento is a hub of thought leadership, policy, activism, innovation, action, and in some ways a laboratory for many of these issues.
 This proximity has brought us into contact with a diverse array of clients, each with unique missions and visions.
-We’ve learned something profound.
+Weâve learned something profound.
 The most rewarding results, the most impactful campaigns, the most resonant messages – they all come from working with clients who care.
 Clients who care deeply about their mission, are passionate about their organization, and are committed to making a difference.
-Clients who don’t phone it in.
+Clients who donât phone it in.
 Sometimes, this caring takes the form of an altruistic mission that betters the community or the environment.
-Sometimes, it’s simply about caring for their brand, nurturing it, growing it, protecting it, for the betterment of their staff and to best service their customers.
-But always, at its core, it’s about caring.
-For Brands Who Care This is why we’ve adopted the tagline “For Brands Who Care”.
+Sometimes, itâs simply about caring for their brand, nurturing it, growing it, protecting it, for the betterment of their staff and to best service their customers.
+But always, at its core, itâs about caring.
+For Brands Who Care This is why weâve adopted the tagline âFor Brands Who Careâ.
 Because we believe that money is not an empowering vision.
 We believe that a brand that cares about more than just profits is a brand that inspires loyalty, fosters community, and makes a real difference in the world.
 And THAT is what we find motivating.
 This declaration is more than just a tagline.
-It’s a commitment.
+Itâs a commitment.
 A commitment to our clients that we will work tirelessly to help them achieve their goals.
 A commitment to our team that we will foster an environment that values passion, creativity, and work that is rewarding.
 A commitment to ourselves that we will remain true to our mission of helping brands that care.
 The Future is Caring As we look to the future, we are excited.
 Excited about the opportunities that lie ahead.
 Excited about the chance to work with new clients who share our belief in the power of caring.
 Excited about the impact we can make.
 At MKTNG, we care.
 We care about our clients, our work, and the impact we can have on our communities.
 We are excited to work with brands who share this vision.
 We believe caring is a generative act that fosters caring by others.
 Like a contagious smile, caring gives birth to more caring.
 We are excited to be ambassadors of bringing greater care into the world.
 Because at the end of the day, we believe that the brands who care are the brands that matter.
 The brands that stand for something.
 The brands that make a difference.
 The brands that, amidst the noise, ring out clear and true.
 This is MKTNG.
 For Brands Who Care.

 SVP FastPitch – Congrats to The Alliance

 What an incredible night!
 In 2023 I joined Social Venture Partners Sacramento where I also volunteered as a coach for this year’s Fast Pitch.
-Social Venture Partners is a philanthropic network that helps those out to do good, do better – bringing together donors, nonprofits and social enterprises so we can make a greater collective impact.
+Social Venture Partners is a philanthropic network that helps those out to do good, do better â bringing together donors, nonprofits and social enterprises so we can make a greater collective impact.
 Each year SVP hosts Fast Pitch, a Shark Tank-seque event where nonprofits make a pitch for funding.
 Fast Pitch is a capacity building program that invites 18 nonprofits to learn how to pitch their nonprofit to high-value donors.
-It is not a time, treasure, talent pitch, it’s a direct ask for funding.
+It is not a time, treasure, talent pitch, itâs a direct ask for funding.
 Participants are ushered through a process where they learn how to present their organization, success stories, innovations and their benefit to the community in under three minutes.
 There are practice sessions, coaching sessions, and rounds of feedback.
 A limited number of nonprofits are selected to participate in an in-person pitch to a room full of philanthropists, and judges.
 I was honored to be paired with Mary Towne of Elevate Public Relations to coach The Alliance.
 Founder and CEO, Tiffany Loeffler embodies the mission of this organization, and could not be more articulate or charming.
 We like to work with Brands Who Care, and The Alliance was a perfect fit.
 The Alliance is a network of agencies, nonprofits , community members, businesses and churches working together to protect kids and strengthen families.
 Over a six week period, and after many iterations, the Alliance was chosen as one of eight non-profits to present at Fast Pitch at the Sofia.
 At the conclusion of Fast Pitch, The Alliance was honored with FIRST PLACE for their pitch!
 An incredible pay off for months of hard work.
 The Alliance is an inspiring organization that is a model for nonprofit collaboration.
 I can not wait to see what comes next for them!
 Huge thanks to Brad Squires for his invitation to join SVP, and for his work as Executive Director.
 Also, to Jay Thomas for his leadership in the development and training for the Fast Pitch coaching process.
 We will definitely be making a return in 2024!

 Branding Community

 Every movement needs an icon, a flag, a symbol that unifies the members of their movement.
 These symbols can serve many purposes.
 They can serve a catalyst for stirring up fervor and rallying members, as is the case with many flags.
 For icons, which is relative to note, have their root in religious paintings of one or two portraits or a religious scene.
 Icons now most commonly serve as the symbols that provide direction as well as pertain to identity that we interact with on mobile devices.
 Icons have become a secondary shorthand for a brand.
 These are all important considerations for branding and identity.
 With every brand comes the possibility that you help create something more, that around the brand forms a community of passionate advocates.
 When this happens, your brand (and along with it your logo) becomes a symbol.
 This is when your brand becomes an icon, a symbol of the community, a common experience or perspective.
 We saw this occur earlier this year in February.
 It was actually about a year ago when I volunteered our team to develop the brand for an unheard of arts project, Art Hotel.
 The development of the logo did not take long, but we did go through a handful of concepts with the M5Arts team.
 The result was something actually quite simple and figurative, including an outline of the building used in the project.
 Art Hotel took off in a big way.
-The arts experience was sold out, covered by all of the region’s media and became a symbol of Sacramento’s burgeoning arts scene.
+The arts experience was sold out, covered by all of the regionâs media and became a symbol of Sacramentoâs burgeoning arts scene.
 Suddenly the artwork was on tee-shirts, hoodies and all over the news.
 Our little brand had become a symbol that represented the work of the M5Arts team, the 130 artists that worked on the project, their many donors and the broader community that experienced Art Hotel during its short 10 day run.
 Earlier this month we unveiled a new logo representing the next M5Arts project, ArtStreet, at a Kickstarter fundraising launch party.
 We agreed with the M5Arts team, that this next project should carry with it a similar visual language as Art Hotel.
 After beginning with some basic concepts, some feedback from the team and some art direction from my youngest daughter (thanks Kayla!), we ended up with an image we are pretty excited about.
 However, the brand is not ours.
 It no longer even belongs to M5Arts.
 It belongs to the community of people for whom the Art Hotel project meant something about their city and the artists who live here.
 For these people we hope that the new graphic comes to mean something once they have had the opportunity to experience ArtStreet.
 If M5Arts succeeds at catching lightning in a bottle twice, just maybe our humble logo will become another hit.
 Disclaimer: I am a member of the M5Arts team as well as a board member of their fiduciary agent nonprofit, DBA Arts.
 MKTNG has donated design and PR services to the Art Hotel and ArtStreet projects.

 A Big Day For All of Us

 Next Tuesday is a big day.
-A big day for us, and you too, even if you don’t know it.
+A big day for us, and you too, even if you donât know it.
 The first Tuesday in May.
 As it has been for the past two years, and from here on out, let it be known as the Big Day of Giving.
 Next Tuesday, tens of thousands of normal, everyday people will answer the call to become exceptional contributors to our community, by donating to one of 570 regional nonprofits.
 MKTNG is proud to be participating in the Big Day of Giving, having helped plan and deliver basic training for participating nonprofits in January, and by managing social media for the campaign ahead of and during the Big Day of Giving.
 We also coordinated with the Sacramento Business Journal to host a nonprofit focused Connectionopolis prior to the Big Day.
 Organized by the Sacramento Region Community Foundation, the Big Day of Giving is a somewhat self explanatory campaign, to activate the citizens of our four county region as philanthropists.
 The campaign is a 24 hour giving marathon from midnight to midnight on May 3rd.
 Over the past two years this campaign has raised nearly 9 million dollars from over 30,000 donors in the region!
 The goal of the campaign this year is to raise 6 million dollars.
 How can you (or your company) participate?
-Donate money Donate time – find a non-profit hosting an event, or participating in the halftime celebration at Caesar Chavez Park, and ask to lend a hand.
-Match employee donations – Last year and this year, MKTNG has matched employee donations on the Big Day of Giving, up to $100 per employee.
+Donate money Donate time â find a non-profit hosting an event, or participating in the halftime celebration at Caesar Chavez Park, and ask to lend a hand.
+Match employee donations â Last year and this year, MKTNG has matched employee donations on the Big Day of Giving, up to $100 per employee.
 Advocate for the Big Day by changing your profile photo on Facebook or Twitter HERE.
 Share about your favorite charity on social media- Sharing is caring, but nothing beats cold hard CASH!
 Make a donation and challenge your network to meet or beat your donation.

 MKTNG has Updated Their Relationship Status